 Meet our editorial team

-Rich has been riding mountain bikes since the mid-nineties and heads up the Bike Perfect team.
-A seasoned journalist who's worked on mags and websites for over 20 years, he's previously worked as editor of What Mountain Bike magazine and written for MBUK, Bikeradar, Off-road.cc and Cycling Plus as well as many other websites and magazines.
+Rich heads up the Bike Perfect team as editor.
+He's a seasoned journalist who's worked on mags and websites for over 20 years and has been riding mountain bikes since the mid-nineties.
+Previous roles as editor include What Mountain Bike magazine and special edition cycling magazines such as The History of Mountain Biking.
+He's also written for MBUK, Bikeradar.com, MBUK.com, Off-road.cc and Cycling Plus, as well as many other websites and magazines.
 Rich mostly likes to ride technical MTB trails, but is always up for any kind of two-wheeled adventure.
 He's raced cross-country and enduro, ridden a host of long distance off-road events and more recently added gravel riding to his repertoire.